 BOARD PERFORMANCE

-Principle 5: The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its board committees and individual directors.
+Principle 5: The Board undertakes a formal annual assessment of its effectiveness as a whole, and that of each of its Board Committees and Individual Directors.

-The NC, has with the approval of the Board, established performance criteria and evaluation procedures for evaluation and assessment of the effectiveness and performance of the Board, the Committees as well as the contribution by the Chairman and for each individual director.
+The NC, has with the approval of the Board, established performance criteria and evaluation procedures for evaluation and assessment of the effectiveness and performance of the Board, the Committees as well as the contribution by the Chairman and for each individual Director.
 The NC evaluates and assesses the effectiveness of the Board taking into consideration appropriate performance criteria and upon its recommendation, the Board makes a formal annual assessment of its effectiveness as a whole, its Board Committees and each Director.

 The NC has implemented a formal appraisal process to assess the performance and effectiveness of the Board as a whole annually.
 It focuses on a set of performance criteria which includes the evaluation of the size and composition of the Board, the Board's access to information and Board accountability.
 The findings of such evaluations were analysed and discussed with a view to identifying areas for improvement and implementing certain recommendations to further enhance the effectiveness of the Board.
 In its evaluation, the NC considers the expertise and experience of each Board member, their attendance, participation and contributions to the Board both inside and outside of Board meetings which can be in many forms, including Management's access to him for guidance or exchange of views outside the formal environment of the Board.

-Each Director submits an assessment of the Board and the board committees, and a peer assessment of each of the other Directors to assess the contributions by the Chairman and each individual director to the effectiveness of the Board.
-These detailed forms assess directors in various different areas and competencies, including their attendance and contributions at meetings, preparedness for meetings etc. The evaluation of the Board and the Board Committees focus on a set of performance criteria approved by the Board which includes the size and composition of the Board, Board independence, the Board's access to information and Board's accountability, board committee performance in relation to discharging their responsibilities as set out in their respective terms of reference.
+Each director submits an assessment of the Board and the Board Committees, and a peer assessment of each of the other directors to assess the contributions by the Chairman and each individual director to the effectiveness of the Board.
+These detailed forms assess directors in various different areas and competencies, including their attendance and contributions at meetings, preparedness for meetings etc. The evaluation of the Board and the Board Committees focus on a set of performance criteria approved by the Board which includes the size and composition of the Board, Board independence, the Board's access to information, Board's accountability, and Board Committee performance in relation to discharging their responsibilities as set out in their respective terms of reference.
 The responses are collated by the external Company Secretary and a consolidated report is submitted to the Board.
 The responses are then discussed by the Board to determine the areas for improvement and enhancement of the effectiveness of the Board and its Board Committees.

-Following the review in FY2023, the Board is of the view that the Board and its Board Committees operate effectively and that each director is contributing to the overall effectiveness of the Board and its Board Committees.
+Following the review in FY2024, the Board is of the view that the Board and its Board Committees operate effectively and that each director is contributing to the overall effectiveness of the Board and its Board Committees.

 No external facilitator was involved in the Board evaluation process in FY2023.